 Dine on the Water in Yorktown or Enjoy the Williamsburg Taste Festival

 For many families a vacation is not complete without good food.
 I like to enjoy a fantastic view during my meal.
-Fortunately, many of the restaurants along the Yorktown waterfront offer both yummy food and views of the river.
+Fortunately, many of the restaurants along the Yorktown waterfront offer both yummy food and views of the York River.
 My son and I enjoyed lunch at the Riverwalk Restaurant in Yorktown during our stay in Williamsburg.
 As recommended to me, I tried the spaghetti squash tater tots; who knew veggies could taste so good?

 Spring is certainly my favorite season to visit Williamsburg.
 This April, I was fortunate to make a visit during the Williamsburg Taste Festival; the temperatures were mild and the tulips and dogwoods were in bloom.
 At the festival’s Friday night Street Beats event, my son and I had great time playing giant Jenga and Connect Four while bands played in the background.
 We sampled food from some of Williamsburg’s best restaurants and food trucks, with the highlight being two giant pans of paella from La Tienda.
 On Saturday we returned to downtown historic Williamsburg for the Culinary Village event featuring tastings of local beer, mead, and wine, as well as small plates from almost a dozen Williamsburg restaurants.
 The event also included lectures and cooking demonstrations.